 At the death of the grandfather client, the fund is nearly depleted by his first-and-last year of life reimbursements, but that payment might possibly be delayed a few months if it exactly matched his actual expenses.
 It could be immediate, with administrative savings, by reimbursing all primary insurance by the average cost of all last years costs.
 The funds left over would be comparatively small, but they would still generate income until the account is closed.
 However, they are a contingency cushion, and could be modified if other requirements appear.

 There is a calculation perplexity in the fact that compound interest turns sharply upward, toward the end of life.
 Therefore, an even distribution of deaths, both longer and shorter than the mean, leads to a "profit" from the ones who live longer.
-Disregarding this point, the outermost limit of contributions at this level of sharply rising returns might be as much as $832,000 for a longevity of 94, and $441,000 if longevity does not increase at all.
-(That's assuming Obamacare joins the same system, but substitutes Catastrophic insurance for the present arrangement.)
+Disregarding this point, the outermost limit of contributions at this level of sharply rising returns might be as much as $832,000 for the longevity of 94 and $441,000 if longevity does not increase at all.
+(That's assuming Obamacare joins the same system but substitutes Catastrophic insurance for the present arrangement.)
 If longevity does improve, contributions of $50 a year are adequate.
-Longevity of less than expected (wars, famines, etc.) would mean the deposits would have to be increased.
+The longevity of less than expected (wars, famines, etc.) would mean the deposits would have to be increased.
 Contributions of $60 a year seem more than adequate, however.

 It was all so simple: healthcare extended longevity, created thirty years of new retirement cost.
 In turn, exempting the premium for healthcare became a tax-exempt increase in wages -- for the 70% of employees getting insurance as a gift.
 Maybe not at first, but wages adjust to expect it during eighty years.
 Social Security could not cope with an extra thirty years, so SSA was going broke, while health insurance was actually the main cause of increased longevity.